 May Street Larder reduces waste by pickling, fermenting, curing, smoking and preserving wherever possible—it is a larder after all.
 The team also runs workshops to inspire us to adopt their wholesome approach at home.
 As if we could love them any more, they also welcome the community to bring in any unwanted fruit and veg from our gardens for them to find a use for.

 With sustainability at the forefront of Raw Kitchen’s ethos, you knew it was going to feature on this list, didn't you?
 But it’s not just their plant-based restaurant or kombucha microbrewery that has got us talking.
-Their cute little store tucked away in the corner is Perth’s largest stockist of zero waste and plastic free products, so if you're trying to go plastic free at home, head here for a bit of inspo.
-Turns out plastic free doesn’t mean option free!
+ZERO STORE tucked away in the front corner is Perth’s largest stockist of zero waste and plastic free products, so if you're trying to go plastic-free at home, head here for a bit of inspo.
+Turns out plastic-free doesn’t mean option free.